Photo by Korrupt

-Chicago Rope is excited to welcome Barkas & Addie for a weekend of classes and performances from March 13th through 15th.
-Private lessons will be also available for several days before and after the intensive.
+Chicago Rope is excited to welcome Barkas & Addie for weekend of classes.
+Private lessons will also be available.

-Barkas is a bondage educator, performance artist, and writer.
-Their contributions to the bondage narrative include the development of Ranboo, the Interview Metaphor, and the “City of Kinbaku” Originally from Vienna and now residing in Vancouver, they are the cofounder and caretaker of TheSpace2.
+Barkas is a rope educator, performance artist, and writer.
+Their contributions to the rope narrative include the development of Ranboo, the Interview Metaphor, and the “City of Kinbaku” Originally from Vienna and now residing in Vancouver, they are the cofounder and caretaker of TheSpace2.

 In addition to ongoing teaching locally, they continue to travel, perform, and give workshops internationally; some highlights include Shibaricon in Chicago, Moscow Knot, Kannawa Kai in Tokyo, West Coast Bound in Vancouver, FIRE in Orlando, Bondage Expo Denver, Place des Cordes in Paris, Anatomie Studio in London, and EURIX Berlin.

-One of Barkas’ focuses is the implementation of philosophical, sociological, mathematical, and historical ideas to develop a deeper understanding of erotic rope bondage.
-This pursuit lead tothe development of the Interview Metaphor – a mindset that prioritizes individuality, attention, and the interaction of the persons tying.
+One of Barkas’ focuses is the implementation of philosophical, sociological, mathematical, and historical ideas to develop a deeper understanding of erotic rope.
+This pursuit lead to the development of the Interview Metaphor – a mindset that prioritizes individuality, attention, and the interaction of the persons tying.
 As they often say, don’t tie people, tie with people.
-In 2016 Barkas collected these and other thoughts, and published them in Archaeology of Personalities; A Linguistic Approach to Erotic Rope Bondage.
+In 2016 Barkas collected these and other thoughts, and published them in Archaeology of Personalities: A Linguistic Approach to Erotic Rope Bondage.